Apprenticeship for Graduate in the field other than Engineering/ Technology

 - The candidates must get himself/herself enrolled/registered with this Board through on-line enrolment at www.mhrdnats.gov.in and poses a valid enrolment ID generated after successful enrolment within a specified period of three years after passing qualifying examination.

-- The non-Engineering Graduate or Diploma holder who has training or job experience for a period of one year or more after the attainment of any of these qualifications mentioned at Para.
+- The non-Engineering Graduate holder who has training or job experience for a period of one year or more after the attainment of any of these qualifications mentioned at Para.
 No. (1.1), (1.2), under Minimum Educational Qualification shall not be eligible for being engaged as an apprentice under the Act.

 - No sandwich course student shall be eligible for being engaged as an apprentice under the Act after passing the final examination of the technical institution where in such student is undergoing the course, unless so approved by the Regional Central Apprenticeship Adviser.